Axedentist/Botman/README.md

 ```
 12. Now message the bot and see it reply.
 Try using your prefix with ping as your first command to test the connection.
 ## Common Commands
+Use your prefix before the commands to have the bot look for the command.
+ex. !ping or #ping
 ### ping
 Sends back 'pong!' with a counter of how long the response took.
 ### flipcoin